 Instead of living in order to fulfill our petty desires and lusts, we live with a higher purpose -- to live the rest of our earthly lives ... for the will of God."
 That is God's desire for us, his plan for us, to learn to pattern our lives and our lifestyles after his will.
 It is not boring and old fashioned, but a challenge, an adventure, and the only way our lives can really be fulfilled.

-attitude" as Christ had, how should this attitude help keep you from sin?
-What
+the same attitude" as Christ had, how should this attitude help keep you from

 But Peter is not finished talking about sin.
 There was sin among people in the church.
 We may think that we live in a decadent society -- and we do, increasingly.
 But life in the cities of the Roman provinces was worse -- sin, unrestrained by any belief in a righteous God.
 The gods of Greece and Rome themselves were lustful, fornicating, raping, sinning, hating, and taking revenge upon one another.
 So Peter spells it out rather clearly.

 "For you have spent enough time in the past doing what pagans choose to do -- living in debauchery, lust, drunkenness, orgies, carousing and detestable idolatry."
 (4:3)